mako shark, mako, blue pointer, mackerel shark, snapper shark

 The mako’s scientific name means ‘sharp nose’ and this is its most important identifying feature, along with the steely blue colour on the dorsal side with white underneath.
 A large shark with black eyes, they have a high first dorsal fin and small second dorsal and anal fins.
 The tail is crescent shaped.
 Makos have long, narrow teeth that protrude from the mouth.

 Makos are considered vulnerable, so catch and release ethics should be followed especially when smaller sharks are hooked.
 Using circle hooks is recommended.
-If you catch a tagged mako, please record the tag details and report to the Institute for Marine and Antarctic Research.
+If you catch a tagged mako, please record the tag details and report to the Institute for Marine and Antarctic Studies.

 Do not take in shark refuge areas.
 Research suggests that gummy sharks are being heavily fished, so area restrictions to protect this species and school shark are extremely important.